 On the contrary, adaptive design applies different layouts for multiple screen sizes and uses static layouts that are based on breakpoints.
 Basically, adaptive design detects the screen size of the device user opens the website on and adapts it to that scale.

 If to compare both, responsive web design is of course more flexible and untie designer hands when it comes to creating a mobile version.
 At the same time, adaptive design can only offer the layout to a few different sizes.
-A responsive website can have occasional glitches but in general, it is a better choice when it comes to the wider target audience with a great variety of devices they use.
+Even the best responsive websites can have occasional glitches but in general, it is a better choice when it comes to the wider target audience with a great variety of devices they use.
 However, when it comes to specific niche users, adaptive design can grant more consistency and can be more optimal.

 So, now when we’ve settled on what responsive design is, let’s break down how it works.
 There are some basic principles that are indispensable for the functioning responsive web design.
 Here are some of them: